nitrotasks/nitro/README.md

     cake server

-You should be open up [http://localhost:9294](http://localhost:9294) and be using Nitro 2.
+You should now open up [http://localhost:9294](http://localhost:9294) and be using Nitro 2.

 ### Build Nitro ###